Auro de Moura Andrade: 1964 coup d'etat

 In March 1964, Moura Andrade participated, in São Paulo, in the March of the Family with God for Liberty, public act against the government.
 In the 30th of the same month, launched a manifest to the nation declaring disruption between the Legislative and the Executive powers, called in the militaries to position themselves in the defense of the institutions.

-On the next day, the coup happened and, even with President Goulart in the office and in Brazilian soil, Moura Andrade, in a tumultuous session of the Congress, presided by him, declared the Presidency vacant, going personally, by foot, ahead of a legion of congressmen, to the Planalto Palace, to inaugurate the deputy Ranieri Mazzilli as President of the Republic.
-Stated in this day, before ending the session:
+On the next day, the coup happened and, even with President Goulart in the office and in Brazilian soil, Moura Andrade, in a tumultuous session of the Congress over which he presided, declared the Presidency vacant, going personally, by foot, ahead of a legion of congressmen, to the Planalto Palace to inaugurate the deputy Ranieri Mazzilli as President of the Republic.
+Before ending the session, Moura Andrade stated:

 There is under our responsibility the population of Brazil, the people, the order.
 Therefore, I declare vacant the Presidency of the Republic (extended applause, protests) and, according to the terms of article 79 of the Constitution, I declare President of the Republic the President of the Chamber of Deputies, Ranieri Mazzilli.

-Was appointed by many parliamentarians to compose, as Vice President, the ticket that would elect marshal Castelo Branco for President, but however, resigned the candidacy in the Second Round of the indirect election, on 11 April 1964, and José Maria Alkmin replaced him, who practically had no opposition.
+He was appointed by many parliamentarians to compose, as Vice President, the ticket that would elect marshal Castelo Branco for President, but however, resigned the candidacy in the Second Round of the indirect election, on 11 April 1964, and José Maria Alkmin replaced him, who practically had no opposition.

 Disenchanted with the coup that he supported, Moura Andrade, with the boldness that characterized him, publicly stated that "Japona wasn't gown", (Note: The term japona was used to mention the military uniform and toga (gown in English) to refer to court dresses.) after being falsely accused by a superior official in charge of an inquiry.
-Because of that, even having great prestige, was defeated in partisan convention that chose the ARENA party candidates for the Senate to represent São Paulo in 1970, what made his re-election impossible.
+Because of that, even having great prestige, he was defeated in the partisan convention that chose the ARENA party candidates for the Senate to represent São Paulo in 1970, which made his re-election impossible.

-Was ambassador of Brazil in Spain for a year and a half between 1968 and 1969 when returned to Brazil, leaving the politics.
-Was president of the Development Bank of São Paulo State, in 1982, when passed away.
+Moura Andrade was the ambassador of Brazil in Spain for a year and a half between 1968 and 1969, after which he returned to Brazil, leaving politics.
+He was president of the Development Bank of São Paulo State, in 1982, when he passed away.

 In retrospective (notably with the end of the Military Regime), the role of Moura Andrade in 1964 started to be severely questioned.
-Many criticize him for, in his attributions as president of the National Congress, for giving institutional support for the illegitimate power takeover by the Armed Forces (contradicting the Constitution of 1946), instead of maintaining the republican order and assure the continuity of a government elected democratically.
+Many criticize him for, in his attributions as president of the National Congress, giving institutional support for the illegitimate power takeover by the Armed Forces (contradicting the Constitution of 1946), instead of maintaining the republican order and assuring the continuity of a government elected democratically.